Meta to receive $3.3B in tax breaks for its $10B Louisiana data center

 Hacker News Comment Review

-• The deal’s legitimacy is contested: commenters flagged that it was structured through NDAs, closed-door legislative maneuvers, and a Delaware shell entity to avoid public scrutiny, with no direct voter input.
+• Commenters flagged that the deal was structured through NDAs, quiet legislative maneuvers, and a Delaware shell entity (Laidley LLC), cutting out public input entirely.

 Notable Comments